These days, the humble image search is not so humble anymore.

 Just click the arrow icon in front of the search box and upload any image from your computer to find where it appears online.

-There’s also a TinEye Chrome extension for faster reverse image searches.
-It allows you to right-click on any image and search for it using TinEye’s technology.
+TinEye also offers browser extensions for faster reverse image searches straight from any webpage.
+These allow you to right-click on any image and search for it using TinEye’s technology.

 2. Google Images